 A survey of British literature from the Anglo-Saxon period to the Restoration period.
 Provides students with an introduction to major authors and traces the development of major genres and themes.
 Serves as the first half of a two-part British literature survey.
 Prerequisite: A grade of C or better in ENG-2000.

 ENG-3200: British Literature II (3 hours)

 A survey of British literature from 1785 to the present, providing students with an introduction to major authors of the Romantic, Victorian and modern eras.
 Traces the development of major genres and themes, situating texts in their cultural and historical contexts.
 Serves as the second half of a two-part British literature survey.
-Prerequisite: C or higher in ENG-1100 and ENG-2000 or instructor consent.
+Prerequisite: C or higher in ENG-2000 or instructor consent.

 ENG-3300: Major American Authors (3 hours)

 Introduction to some of the principal American writers, tracing the development of American letters in various genres from colonial America to the present day.
-Prerequisite: C or higher in ENG-1100 and ENG-2000 or instructor consent.
+Prerequisite: C or higher in ENG-2000 or instructor consent.